GhaidakJarkas/Siamese_Network/README.md

 ## Objectives

-1- Building a siamese network and train it on The fashion mnist dataset using Functional API from Tensorflow.
+1- Building a siamese network to measure the similarity between The fashion mnist dataset categories.

 2- Modifying the data set to fit the problem.